 - Jumping rope

-- Jumping Jacks
+- Jumping jacks

 - Staircase exercise

-- Gardening and some housework, such as vacuuming.
+- Some housework, such as vacuuming

-3. Quit Smoking
+3. Quit smoking

-4. Get Enough Sleep
+4. Get enough sleep

 Lack of sleep reduces white blood cells

-Researchers found that sleep disturbance causes a reduction of Natural Killer cell activity.
-This means that if you don’t get enough sleep, you’re not getting that natural killer cell protective activity, so you are more prone to catch viruses such as colds and the flu, even coronavirus.
+Researchers found that sleep disturbance causes a reduction of natural killer cell activity.
+This means that if you don’t get enough sleep, you’re not getting that natural killer cell protective activity.
+This leaves you prone to catching viruses such as colds and the flu, even coronavirus.

-A group of researchers conducted several studies to test whether sleep loss alters daytime values of cellular immune function and the effect of night partial sleep deprivation on Natural Killer cell activity.
-One study included 23 medically and psychiatrically healthy male volunteers.
-After a night of sleep deprivation between 3 and 7 AM, Natural Killer cell activity was reduced in 18 of the 23 subjects with average virus destruction activity reduced significantly.
+A group of researchers conducted several studies to test whether sleep loss alters daytime values of cellular immune function and the effect of night partial sleep deprivation on natural killer cell activity (6, 7).
+Here are the findings:

+- One study included 23 medically and psychiatrically healthy male volunteers.
+After a night of sleep deprivation between 3 and 7am, natural killer cell activity was reduced in 18 of the 23 subjects with average virus destruction activity reduced significantly.

-Another study included 42 medically and psychiatrically healthy male volunteers.
-After a night of sleep deprivation between 10 P.M. and 3 A.M., a reduction of natural immune responses measured by Natural Killer cell activity was found.
+- Another study included 42 medically and psychiatrically healthy male volunteers.
+After a night of sleep deprivation between 10pm and 3am., a reduction of natural immune responses measured by natural killer cell activity was found.

-In both studies, after a night of recovery sleep, Natural Killer cell activity had returned to baseline levels.
+- In both studies, after a night of recovery sleep, natural killer cell activity had returned to baseline levels.

-These studies results indicate the role of early night sleep in the modulation of natural immunity and demonstrated that even modest sleep disturbances produce a reduction of Natural Killer cell activity.
+These studies results indicate the role of early night sleep in the modulation of natural immunity and demonstrated that even modest sleep disturbances produce a reduction of natural killer cell activity.

-If you are experiencing sleeplessness due to coronavirus anxiety, try to relax yourself before going to sleep at night to avoid waking up in the middle of the night feeling anxious.
+If you are experiencing sleeplessness due to coronavirus anxiety, try to relax before going to sleep at night to avoid waking up in the middle of the night feeling anxious.

-Here are some tips to help you sleep better
+Here are some tips to help you sleep better:

 - Do something relaxing like reading or listening to relaxing music until you feel drowsy.